Modern transport in Kuala Lumpur

 Can I drink water on the metro?

-How to behave during religious festivals?
+How should I behave during religious festivals?

 Is there a specific dress code?